The two-year Master of Planning (MPlan) degree is a distinctive professional programme of course work and research, with a professional focus.

 The objectives of the MPlan Programme are to provide an understanding and appreciation of:

 The course is housed within the Geography Department.
-The Director, a professionally qualified planner, and staff member of the Geography Department, is responsible for the day to day operation of the Programme.
+The Coordinator, a professionally qualified planner, and staff member of the Geography Department, is responsible for the day to day operation of the Programme.
 Teaching input is provided by staff from Geography and other departments (e.g. Law, Design, Surveying) as well as by external practitioners in relevant fields.
 Case studies and hands-on involvement in real planning situations are important elements of the programme.
 There is regular input from practicing planning professionals.

 Emphasis is placed on attracting candidates from a wide range of academic backgrounds - not only those with a Geography Degree.
 Other disciplines from which our students are drawn include arts, science, law, Maori studies and commerce.
 This is because it is well recognised that a range of skills needs to be brought together to address environmental and community planning issues.